MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 - **Off:** You don't send system data to Microsoft.

 - **Basic:** You send Microsoft the minimum system data required to keep clusters current, secure, and operating properly.
-Some of the benefits of basic telemetry data sharing include:

-  - An improved user experience.
-  - Identification of critical reliability issues for greater resolution.
-  - Improvement of quality features, deployments, and other products.
-  - Greater developments and intelligence into Azure Stack HCI management and monitoring solutions.

 - **Enhanced:** You send more system data to help Microsoft identify and fix operational issues and for product improvements.
 We strongly recommend that you enable **enhanced diagnostics**.
 Some of the benefits of enhanced telemetry data sharing include: